 Post-Divorce Enforcement of Property Orders

 Wrapping up your divorce can bring a certain sense of finality.
 Once the case is done and the decree of dissolution of marriage enters, it’s not uncommon for people to feel a certain sense of relief.
-Regardless of whether your final divorce orders regarding property were obtained through settlement negotiations or after a highly contested court hearing, being done is generally a positive.
+Regardless of whether your final divorce orders regarding property were obtained through settlement negotiations or after a highly contested court hearing, being done is generally a positive thing.
 However, in many cases, getting the decree and your final orders is not the end of the story.

-Once orders regarding disposition of your marital property are obtained, the next step is going to be ensuring that they are followed.
+Once orders regarding the disposition of your marital property are obtained, the next step is going to be ensuring that they are followed.
 The divorce attorneys at Plog & Stein have years of experience helping clients make sure their final orders regarding property are enforced and that the court ordered division of property is managed as smoothly as possible.
 With any marital estate, our goal is to make sure our clients ultimately receive the property they are entitled to.
 Though effectuating the property division orders goes relatively smoothly in some cases, there are instances in which future legal action may be necessary to gain compliance and to make the aggrieved party whole.

 Remedies for enforcing property division orders can include: